leighayanid/leighdinaya.com/content/blogs/add-a-comment-system-to-gridsome-site.md

 ![https://res.cloudinary.com/rentapp/image/upload/v1647051699/new-project-vercel-cusdis-2_mutdty.png](https://res.cloudinary.com/rentapp/image/upload/v1647051699/new-project-vercel-cusdis-2_mutdty.png)

-After the initial deployment is successful, get your production deployment domain, in my case it is https://cusdis-leigh.vercel.app, and then add a new environtment variable in project settings page -> `ENVIRONMENT VARIABLES` tab.
+After the initial deployment is successful, get your production deployment domain.
+Vercel automatically generated a name for your site, in my case, it is https://cusdis-leigh.vercel.app, and then add a new environtment variable in project settings page -> `ENVIRONMENT VARIABLES` tab.
 Add `NEXTAUTH_URL` environment variable and the obtained domain.

 Your complete environment variables configuration should look like this: